CurtisNewbie/servlet-notes/java-servlet-spec-4.md

 // ...
 ```

-Then in Spring, the framework writes a `Filter` to retrive the certificate from attribute
+Then in Spring, the framework writes a `Filter` to retrieve the certificate from attribute

 ```
 //...